In the aspiration for a better world, leadership lives in appearing from the social fabric of the world, to invite others to creating a new world.

-draws together a number of threads of Owen Allen's personal and professional development through innovations in physiotherapy, dance, and leadership
+Phoenix Functions draws together a number of threads of Owen Allen's personal and professional development through innovations in physiotherapy, dance, and leadership

-Owen's formative and transformative experiences in life have included: a natural attraction to the impossible as a child through the bible, fantasy, and science; as a child and youth negotiating abusive adults; as a servant studying and practicing physiotherapy; as a seeker finding a spiritual home in the Baha'i Faith; as a young adventurer treking among mountain villages of Papua New Guinea; as a husband and father, raising three sons; as a leader sitting honorarily on boards of national rural health organisations in Australia.
-As a mature adult, his legacy projects are found in: creating an innovative method in optimising physicality, dance and embodied cognition; and designing conversations in leadership for a global community.
-He is now routinely travelling in Australia and the USA, building a network of contributors, dancers, theatre-makers, environmentalists, and peacemakers.
+Owen grew up on a farm in Far North Queensland.
+He still lives in the area.
+He developed a dogged belief in an unrestrained inquiry of the world.
+His formative and transformative experiences in life have included: a natural attraction to the impossible as a child through the bible, fantasy, and science; playing and working in the farm and surrounding natural environments; negotiating abusive adults; studying and practicing physiotherapy; finding a spiritual home in the Baha'i Faith; treking among mountain villages of Papua New Guinea; raising three sons; sitting honorarily on boards of national rural health organisations in Australia.

 In 2011, Owen was drawn to dance, contemporary forms, and, in particular artistic and experimental work.
 He has since facilitated community classes with adults of various capabilities including performances with rural men and women from which he has now designed a facilitator training program, rEvolve.

 Our network of conversations is the most important factor in our wellbeing.
 Community doesn't just happen.
 It requires leadership.
 Community leaders abound in all sorts of communities.
 They create the communities through insight, invite, and support.
 For many of us community might seem like a struggle.
 It takes some transformation of ourselves as leaders to meet community with ease.